slab/quill/_posts/2014-11-06-quill-v0-19-no-more-iframes.md

 ### Contributing

 Finally, community contribution and involvement has been tremendous and both the project and everyone using it reaps the benefits.
-A short [style guide](https://github.com/quilljs/quill/blob/develop/docs/style-guide.md) has been added for Pull Requests to make the review process faster.

 A big thanks for all the contributions so far and keep them coming!

 [^1]: See [Editors and Iframes](http://www.jasonchen.me/editors-and-iframes/) for full details.